-Buying a gaming laptop isn't easy as there are tons of options these days, with new models coming out every year sporting increasingly more powerful CPUs and GPUs.
+Buying a gaming laptop isn't easy as there are many options, with new models releasing every year sporting increasingly more powerful CPUs and GPUs.
 On top of that, a CPU or GPU might perform very differently from one laptop to another due to their power draw and the chassis' thermal limitations, making the buying decision even harder.
-To help you, we've narrowed down the best laptops and configurations that'll give you the smoothest gaming experience for various price segments.
-The list is short for now, but it'll grow as we review more laptops.
+To help you, we've narrowed down the best laptops and configurations to give you the smoothest gaming experience for various price segments.
+The list is short for now but will grow as we review more laptops.

-We've bought and tested over 60 laptops.
-Below you'll find our recommendations for the best gaming laptops you can buy.
-You can also see our recommendations for the best laptops, the best laptops for college, and the best Windows laptops.
+We've bought and tested over 85 laptops.
+Below are our recommendations for the best gaming laptops you can buy.
+You can also see our recommendations for the best laptops, the best budget and cheap gaming laptops, and the best Windows laptops.

 Another option is the HP OMEN 16 (2022).
 It's a great alternative if you want a larger 16-inch screen or prefer an Intel/NVIDIA system.
-It has a better port selection, including an Ethernet port and Thunderbolt 4 support, and it's more upgradeable than the ASUS as you can replace both memory modules, and there are two storage slots, whereas the ASUS only has one user-replaceable memory module and one storage slot.
-The display doesn't get very bright, so it might not be the best option if you often use the laptop in very well-lit settings.
+It's available with an Intel 12th Gen Core i5 or i7, and there are many GPU options, from an NVIDIA GeForce GTX 1650 to an RTX 3070 Ti.
+It has a wider port selection than the ASUS, including an Ethernet port and Thunderbolt 4 support.
+Also, it doesn't get as hot or loud under load.
+The downside is that none of the available displays get very bright, so it might not be the best option if you often use the laptop in very well-lit settings.

-Our budget pick is the Lenovo Legion 5 Gen 6 15 (2021).
-It's an affordable model that you can configure with an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU, and you have tons of GPU options, from an entry-level NVIDIA GeForce GTX 1650 to a powerful RTX 3070 with ray-tracing and DLSS support.
-We recommend getting the 165Hz 1080p or 1440p panel for the best visual experience, as they have the fastest response time and support variable refresh rate to reduce screen tearing.
-If you choose to go 1440p, it's best to pair it with an RTX 3070 GPU to get the most out of it.
+Our best budget pick is the Lenovo Legion 5 Gen 6 15 (2021), an affordable 15.6-inch model that you can configure with an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU and an NVIDIA discreet GPU.
+The GPU options range from an entry-level NVIDIA GeForce GTX 1650 to a powerful RTX 3070 with ray-tracing and DLSS support.
+It's best to get at least an RTX 3060 now, as the RTX 3050 and GTX 1650 will struggle in newer, more demanding games, even at 1080p.
+For the display, we recommend the 165Hz 1080p or 1440p panel for the best visual experience, as they have the fastest response time and support VRR to reduce screen tearing.

 Our recommendations above are what we think are currently the best gaming laptops to buy.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).